 The choice is yours!

 For us?
-It’s our monthly membership community, Screw U, that teaches you the HOW of online business.
+It’s our monthly membership community, Screw U (now closed for enrollment), that teaches you the HOW of online business.

 What’s more is YOU can do this!

 You can create sub-topics around your core offer and reverse engineer funnels around them.

 From there, figure out what your lead magnet could be based off that and round it out with a read magnet on the overall topic.

 For example, say you had a business that helped people with digestive issues and your core offer was a 8-week digestion and hormone detox program.

 You could fracture those different modules into separate funnels—kinda like what we’re doing with Perfect Sales Funnel (which we’ve ripped from inside Screw U – now closed for enrollment) right now.

 So you could create one around detoxing your pantry and fridge, including what to keep and what to throw away…